-1. Tickets and moving violations may have fallen off your record.
+1. Tickets and moving violations may have fallen off your driving record.

 2. Car insurance companies frequently change their rates.

 3. New insurance companies crop up frequently.

 A good way to test out one of these new insurance companies is to get a six-month car insurance policy.
 This way, if there are any problems, you only have to wait six months for your policy to expire before you can get a new one.
 But, if you’re happy with the insurance provider, you can renew for a 12-month policy at a likely even cheaper rate.

 4. A significant life event may lead to premium increases.